 Public Rights of Way in Sunningwell Parish may also be seen marked in red or purple on this map.

 There is currently a nationwide campaign by The Ramblers organisation (the so-called Lost Paths campaign) to get paths that were demonstrably used in the past reclassified as Public Rights of Way, through what is called a Definitive Map Modification Order; (DMMO).
 This process is administered by Oxfordshire County Council, which considers the evidence (both documentary evidence from old maps and user evidence from walkers who have used such paths within their lifetimes).
 Paths currently under consideration for “modification”, ie possible reclassification as Public Rights of Way, are marked in red on the OCC map above.
 OCC is the adjudicator in this process, which may be initiated by any citizen, for any claimed path, under the Countryside and Rights of Way Act 2000.
 It should be noted that footpaths which are the subject of a DMMO claim do not become public rights of way until so determined by Oxfordshire County Council and shown on the Definitive Footpath Map issued and maintained by OCC.

 Maintaining Sunningwell Parish Footpaths

 The images below show the recently cleared path above the quarry and the warning sign from above – which cautions care before descending this part of the path.
-However this should not present too much difficulty to any who are accustomed to fell walking.

 Sadly, some of the new official footpath signs have already been removed by a local miscreant.